DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

 * **Data Processor**
     * anyone who processes personal data on behalf of the data controller
     * THE CUSTODIAN
+    * third-party outside of your organization
     * is responsible for the safe and private custody transport, and storage
 * **Data Controller**
     * the person or entity that controls processing of the data
     * THE OWNER
+    * set policies and guidelines for their data sets
     * owns teh data and risks associated with any data breaches
     * when data controllers use processors, they must ensure that security requirements follow the data
 * **Data Protection Officer (DPO)**